dokku/dokku-scheduler-kubernetes/README.md

 #### Deployment Annotations

-These can be managed by the `scheduler-kubernetes:deployment-annotations-set` command.
+These can be managed by the `:deployment-annotations-set` command.

 ```shell
 # command structure